Many leading universities in Birmingham and the wider West Midlands

 Birmingham is the one of the top three core cities for number of graduates with its five Universities in the central area graduating over 25,000 students.
 This contributes to over one third of the overall number of graduates in the West Midlands.

-- There are five main universities in Birmingham with a further two in Warwickshire, three in the Black Country and one in Worcestershire
+- There are five main universities in Birmingham with a further two in Warwickshire, one in the Black Country and one in Worcestershire

 - Eight alumni from the University of Birmingham have been awarded a Nobel prize